 Areas Most Prone to Wildfires

-Although California is frequently in the news for its wildfires, many other states are at a high risk.
-According to the Insurance Information Institute, the top 10 states at high to extreme risk of wildfire are:
+Although California is frequently in the news for its wildfires, many other states are at high risk.
+According to a 2020 Verisk Wildfire Risk Analysis, the top 10 states at high to extreme risk of wildfire are:

 Although these 10 states are most at risk, wildfires can occur anywhere.
 For example, in 2016, wildfires raged through the Southeast, burning 90,000 acres in Western North Carolina, Eastern Tennessee, and Northern Georgia.
 Fourteen people lost their lives, and more than 400 homes and buildings were destroyed.